ivanfilhoz/safe-router/README.md

 └── page.tsx
 ```

-Use the exported `routes` object to access your routes:
+Use the exported `routes` object to access your routes throughout your app:

 ```ts
 import { routes } from './routes.generated'